 Thoughtful hood design

 Expensive for a Gore-Tex Paclite model

 The one thing this model didn't do very well was ventilation.
 While the Gore-Tex Paclite material is one of the more breathable fabrics out there, we noticed that the lack of pit-zips or mesh pockets made it more challenging to shed heat and moisture.
 That makes the Beta SL a little less well-suited to high-output activities, or use in warmer weather (see the OR Foray, our Top Pick for Ventilation, below).
 For all other times, the Beta SL is a do-everything model for a broad range of activities, and our overall favorite this year.

 Read review: Arc'teryx Beta SL

 Best Bang for the Buck

-The PreCip has won Best Buy every year for six years straight.
-It invented the high-performance $100 category and still owns it.
-Updated last year with Marmot's NanoPro 2.5-layer coated technology; it's even better.
-This fully featured jacket has hand pockets, pit zips for ventilation, and a roll away hood.
-It's for high-energy hiking and backpacking and featured enough for around town use.
-A few other models we tested are similarly affordable, but the PreCip delivers the most functionality and versatility for your money.
-The demanding budget-conscious buyer won't find a better deal than this jacket, ringing it at $100.
+The Marmot PreCip has won our Best Buy award every year for six years straight.
+It pretty much invented the high-performance $100 category and still owns it.
+It was updated last year with Marmot's NanoPro 2.5-layer coated technology, which increased the performance even more, but thankfully not the price.
+This fully-featured jacket has hand pockets, pit zips for ventilation, and a rollaway hood.
+It was a great option for high-energy hiking and backpacking in bad weather, and featured enough for around town use, all for $100.